anujkumar96/hotel/README.md

 Also, new user can subscribe to our newslatter to receive further updates.

-### Tech Used : React, Javscript, Axios, Hooks, Tailwind CSS
+### Tech Used : React, Javascript, Axios, Hooks, Tailwind CSS

 ### Starting FrontEnd